 2. Urge incontinence

-Voiding by the clock and progressively increasing the time between voids can improve the symptoms of patients with urge incontinence and otherwise normal bladders.
-This can be combined with biofeedback and pelvic floor exercises.
+Bladder training involves urinating by the clock, and progressively increasing the time between voids.
+This can improve symptoms in people with urge incontinence and otherwise normal bladders.
+It can also be combined with biofeedback (which helps you to retrain and strengthen your pelvic floor muscles) as well as pelvic floor exercises.

-Drug therapy forms the mainstay of treatment for patients with urge incontinence due to bladder instability.
-These anticholinergic agents relax the bladder muscle and increase bladder capacity.
-Side effects include a dry mouth, constipation and blurred vision.
+Drug therapy forms the mainstay of treatment for people with urge incontinence that occurs as a result of bladder instability.
+These anticholinergic agents (substances that block the neurotransmitter acetylcholine in the nervous system) relax the bladder muscle and increase bladder capacity.
+Possible side effects include a dry mouth, constipation and blurred vision.

-Injection of botulinum A toxin (Botox) into the bladder muscle (detrusor) can be used if the urge incontinence is due to a neurological disease causing overactive bladder contractions.
+Injection of botulinum A toxin (botox) into the bladder muscle (detrusor) can be used if urge incontinence is the result of a neurological disease that causes overactive bladder contractions.

-Tiny bladders due to radiation or tuberculosis can be enlarged surgically.
-A segment of intestine is patched onto the opened bladder, thereby increasing the capacity.
-Patients with intractable bladder instability who have failed medical treatment can also be treated in this way.
+Tiny bladders (a result of radiation or tuberculosis) can also be enlarged surgically.
+During this procedure, a segment of the intestine is patched onto the opened bladder, thereby increasing the bladder’s capacity.
+Individuals with unmanageable bladder instability, who have failed other medical treatments, can also be treated in this way.

 3. Overflow incontinence

 Overflow incontinence due to bladder outflow obstruction is treated by surgically removing the obstruction.
 The most common example is that of a man with an enlarged prostate who is treated by resection of the prostate gland (a procedure in which excess tissue is trimmed away).